TLPI® mounted next to a green stoplight and a straight or turn lane sign

 Node Dimensions

-Flexibility is a key feature of the Sign Driver, as it seamlessly integrates with lighted signs from any manufacturer.
+Flexibility is a key feature of the Master, as it seamlessly integrates with lighted signs from any manufacturer.
 This enables agencies to continue working with their preferred manufacturers, utilizing existing mounts without the need for specialized hardware.
 The result is a streamlined and adaptable solution for enhanced pedestrian safety and installer convenience.

 LED Sign Backlight with Sign Driver

-On top of flexibility with the sign driver, TPLI® can be applied to a multitude of different intersections and is used to enhance either pedestrian or cyclist safety by focusing the attention of drivers on those crossing.
+On top of flexibility with the Master, TPLI® can be applied to a multitude of different intersections and is used to enhance either pedestrian or cyclist safety by focusing the attention of drivers on those crossing.
 While an R10-15 sign is the most common application, TPLI® can accommodate many different scenarios with signs showing to yield to pedestrians, cyclists, or a combination of the two.

 TLPI Yield to Ped Sign